pbhutchison/Newton-Cotes-Quadrature/README.md

 $$x_1^{n-1}w_1 + \cdots + x_n^{n-1}w_n = \int_a^b x^{n-1}dx$$
 Solving this system of linear equations returns a set of quadrature weights, leaving only the trivial computation of the quadrature rule summation.

+These methods of computing different quadrature rules are sufficient for understanding how the Newton-Cotes quadrature rules are derived and when they perform the best.

 ## Implementations of Newton-Cotes Quadrature

 ### Defining Features

-The Newton-Cotes quadrature rule differentiates itself from most other quadrature rules by evenly spacing each abscissa on the integration interval $[a,b]$ [source tbd].
+The Newton-Cotes quadrature rule differentiates itself from most other quadrature rules by evenly spacing each abscissa on the integration interval $[a,b]$ [1].
 The quadrature weights can then be found by interpolating $f$ on the $n$ nodes or applying the method of undetermined coefficients.
 As such, the only consideration for different forms of the Newton-Cotes quadrature rule is the number of nodes and whether the quadrature rule is open or closed.
 There are several common Newton-Cotes quadrature rules, and are also the most straightforward cases.
 Those cases are the midpoint, trapezoid, and Simpson's rules.
+Other rules exist and have their uses, but they also have weaknesses that make them appear useless.

 ### Midpoint Rule